Questfall/docs/quest-mining/completion/rpg-attributes/trait-charts.md

 ## Interactive Explorer

-Download the interactive trait explorer below and open the HTML file in a browser.
+Download and unzip the archive below, then open `explorer.html` in a browser.
 It includes all 30 traits, works offline, and needs no account or installation.

-{% file src="../../../.gitbook/assets/trait-charts/explorer.html" %}
+{% file src="../../../.gitbook/assets/trait-charts/trait-explorer.zip" %}
-Interactive trait explorer — all 30 traits, offline HTML.
+Interactive trait explorer — all 30 traits, offline HTML in a ZIP archive.
 {% endfile %}

 Choose an attribute and a trait, switch between early progression and the long-term range, and move across a curve to inspect its sampled values.
 The slider provides the same inspection with a keyboard.
 Each trait also has a table of values at Mastery thresholds.
 Luck Bonus has separate plots for reward power and discount rate.